-In situations like the 3-orientations trial from Cai et al. (in press), failure to bind context to content can result in a "swap error," in which one mistakenly recalls the wrong item from the memory set.
-We have proposed that IPS-mediated binding of context to (sensory) content in working memory may be similar to the attentional control ascribed to the frontoparietal priority map (e.g., Bisley and Mirpour 2019).
-Initial results consistent with a content (visual cortex) versus context (IPS) division of labor are seen after sorting the subjects by individual differences in swap-error rates: In occipital cortex, the neural strength of the representation of orientation (content) is stronger for low swap-error than for high swap-error subjects, whereas, in IPS, the strength of the delay-period representation of the location (context) of the to-be-probed item is negatively related to the behavioral swap error rate (Cai et al., in press), suggesting distinct contributions of visual cortex and IPS to the operation of context-binding in working memory.
+In situations like the 3-orientations trial from Cai et al. (2020), failure to bind context to content can result in a "swap error", in which one mistakenly recalls the wrong item from the memory set.
+We have proposed that IPS-mediated binding of context to (sensory) content in working memory may be similar to the attentional control ascribed to the frontoparietal priority map (e.g., Bisley & Mirpour, 2019).
+Initial results consistent with a content (visual cortex) versus context (IPS) division of labour are seen after sorting subjects by individual differences in swap-error rates: In occipital cortex, the neural strength of the representation of orientation (content) is stronger for low swap-error than for high swap-error subjects, whereas, in IPS, the strength of the delay-period representation of the location (context) of the to-beprobed item is negatively related to the behavioural swap error rate (Cai et al., 2020), suggesting distinct contributions of visual cortex and IPS to the operation of context-binding in working memory.

-A second class of control needed for working memory is the prioritization of and/or among its contents.
-Indeed, consideration of the studies that were the primary focus of the Xu (2020) highlights an important question, which is whether protection from distraction (e.g., Bettencourt and Xu, 2016; Lorenc et al., 2018; Rademaker et al., 2019) engages mechanisms that are qualitatively different from those needed to prioritize one item among many (e.g., Christophel et al., 2018; c.f.
-Yu et al., 2020; Olmos-Solis et al.; 2021).
+A second class of control needed for working memory is prioritization among its contents.
+Indeed, consideration of the studies that were the primary focus of the Xu (2020) highlights an important question, which is whether protection from distraction (e.g., Bettencourt & Xu, 2016; Lorenc et al., 2018; Rademaker et al., 2019) engages mechanisms that are qualitatively different from those needed to prioritize one item among many (e.g., Christophel et al., 2018; c.f.
+Olmos-Solis et al., 2021; Yu et al., 2020).

 In parting, we note that all the work considered here has been concerned with questions of stimulus representation.
-An important next step will be to couple this approach with explicit reinforcement learning models of selective gating mechanisms (e.g., Chatham and Badre, 2014; Kruijne et al., 2020), models that typically explain selection and control at level of abstraction that does not incorporate the dynamics of stimulus representation.
+An important next step will be to couple this approach with explicit reinforcement learning models of selective gating mechanisms (e.g., Chatham et al., 2014; Kruijne et al., 2021), models that typically explain selection and control at level of abstraction that does not incorporate the dynamics of stimulus representation.